decentraland-scenes/dcl-npc-toolkit/README.md

 # NPC-library

-A collection of tools for creating Non-Player-Characters (NPCs) with SDK7.
+A collection of tools for creating Non-Player-Characters (NPCs).
 These are capable of having conversations with the player, and play different animations.

 Capabilities of the NPCs in this library: